armchr/armchr/README.md

 ### Output

 The splitter generates structured analysis output in `$ARMCHAIR_OUTPUT`, which can be:
-- Viewed using the Explainer UI
+- Viewed using the Armchair Dashboard
 - Processed by other tools
 - Committed to version control for historical tracking